Database playground¶

 - Updated 8/20/2022 - postgres content

-This repository supports simple studies for database playground (SQL, JPA) using technologies like db2, postgresql or mysql.
+This repository supports simple studies for database playground (SQL, JPA) using technologies like db2, postgresql. duckdb.
 It is completed by study of some change data capture to move data from database to kafka topic.

 In the SQL language we can differentiate the Data Definition Language (DDL), which are statements to create, change, or deleting tables, from Data Modification Language (DML), which are used to define statements to modify the data and to do not change the metadata.